leap0x7b/cherry/README.md

 > NOTE: If you asked by cherry if `cherry-app` package would be app then input Y for yes.

-We will assume you use `cherry-test` as library, Simple when you created cherry package `cherry-app`, require package in the main lua file you provided to `cherry-app` package.
+We will assume you use `cherry-test` as library, Simple when you created cherry package `cherry-app`, require package in the main Lua file you provided to `cherry-app` package.

 ```lua
 local t = require("test")